FranklinBF/nav_in_flatland/README.md

    </p>

    1. 2D Nav Goal: triggers move_base action
-   2. Spawn Model: load a new model.yaml and load it to flatland
+   2. Spawn Model: load a new model.yaml to flatland simulator
-   3. Arena Nav Goal: set (global)goal for Arena navigation
+   3. Arena Nav Goal: set (global) goal for arena navigation
    4. Generate Task: change task, which changes the position of obstacles and set a new goal for arena navigation